kmaida/kmaida/README.md

 * Polywork: [kimmaida](https://www.polywork.com/kimmaida)
 * Instagram: [@mihi.mini.studio](https://instagram.com/mihi.mini.studio)

-_If you'd like me to emcee, keynote, present a session, join a panel, or run a workshop at an event you organize, please contact me on Twitter or LinkedIn._
+_If you'd like me to keynote, join a panel, or run a workshop at an event you organize, please contact me on Twitter or LinkedIn._

 ## 🗓 Events